VMEnigma/iOS-Pet-Finder/README.md

 ==============
 Class list, index, hierarchy members and diagrams can be found at http://www.venexmedia.com/AnimalShelterApp/html/

--Favorites are stored using CoreData.
+*   Favorites are stored using CoreData.
--Filters (Age, Breed, Name) are stored using a pList.
+*   Filters (Age, Breed, Name) are stored using a pList.
--Data is retrieved using a MVCS and Actor design pattern.
+*   Data is retrieved using a MVCS and Actor design pattern.
 A completion block is used to retrieve the successfully parsed data or return an error if there are connection problems
--Data retrieval with error handling is done with NSURLConnection
+*   Data retrieval with error handling is done with NSURLConnection

 Online Data Source
 ==============